Cát Tiên National Park: Invertebrates

 The most developed insect lists currently cover ants, butterflies, dragonflies, mosquitoes and termites; of the latter, Macrotermes spp. have an important ecological role, with large colony mounds very commonly encountered in the forest.

 In 2007, the velvet-worm Eoperipatus totoro was discovered in the Crocodile Lake area by scientists of the Vietnam-Russia Tropical Centre.
+In 2011, Pergalumna indistincta was first found in dark loam in a Lagerstroemia forest.

 In 2025, a new genus and species of parasitoid hymenopteran of the family Eulophidae, Ramiplectrus catiensis, was described from Cát Tiên.

 Threats

 Cat Tien comprises an important reserve in Vietnam, both for the habitat it protects and the number of species it contains.
 Although the population of the Javan rhinoceros went into extinction, it is still home to 40 IUCN Red List species, and protects around 30% of Vietnam's species.
 The park is, however, threatened by encroachment from local communities, illegal logging and poaching.
 In addition, the park is too small for the larger species found inside it.
 This has led to either their local extinction or conflict with local people as these animals move beyond the confines of the park.
 This problem is particularly intense for the park's elephant population, which is prone to wandering and is considered too small to be self sustainable.

 Since the early 1990s, partly as a result of the discovery of rhinos in the park, international donors and the Vietnamese government began to invest more money in protecting the park and managing the resources of local State Forest Enterprises, nearby and adjoining forests (including Vinh Cuu Nature Reserve), in co-ordination with the park as a whole.
 There have been moves to combine a management plan that allows for both traditional park management and some limited resource utilisation by local people, which include the Stieng, Chau Ma (now concentrated in Ta Lai) and Cho'ro minorities.

 In 2008 the Forestry Protection Department collaborating with the Endangered Asian Species Trust (UK), Monkey World Ape Rescue (UK) and Pingtung Wildlife Rescue Centre (Taiwan) founded the Dao Tien Endangered Primate Species Centre.
 The centre focusses on the rescue, rehabilitation and release of the four endangered primates found in Cat Tien (golden-cheeked gibbon, black-shanked douc, pygmy loris and silvered langur), developing Government guidelines for release of primates.
 The centre conducts informative daily educational tours explaining the centre's work, with a chance to see young rehabilitated gibbons in the trees.